Nani-API/Bot/README.md

-> # Kawaii Bot - Documentation
+> # Rose Bot - Documentation
-> Welcome I am Siesta an all-rounder Discord bot that focuses on anime and also has a number of great commands for our users.
+> Welcome I am Rose an all-rounder Discord bot that focuses on anime and also has a number of great commands for our users.
 >
 > ### Why we use our Bot?
-> We think that every user should try our bot Kawaii is a lot of work and we want to share that with every user!
+> We think that every user should try our bot Rose is a lot of work and we want to share that with every user!